goharbor/harbor/tests/testcases/Group7-Replication/7-03-Proj-replication-rules-disable.md

 # Environment:

 * This test requires that at least two Harbor instances are running and available.
-* Need at least one project has at least one enabled rule.
+* Need at least one project that has at least one enabled rule.

 # Test Steps:
 1. Login UI as admin user.